Père Jacques de Jésus Keepsake/Rosary Box

 On April 29, 1997, Père Jacques’ Cause for Canonization was opened.

-This image is available on a note card and print.
+This image is available on a note card, book mark and print.